max-190/note/README.md

 To remove an entire group, use `note -[index]`, where `[index]` specifies the number given to a group.

 ## TODO
-- Change the way *other notes* are stored, so that checks are easier.
 - Add check to verify deleting groups (or individual notes).
 - Add config to json to select preferences, such as bypassing checks.